Rkigozi/f1-data-analysis/README.md

 ### Project Overview

 This is my first data analysis project as I begin exploring data analysis with Python!
 As a big fan of Formula 1, I wanted to dive into F1 race data to compare the performance of two drivers, **Verstappen** and **Hamilton**, in a specific race.
 This project allowed me to practise fundamental Python skills, data cleaning, visualisation, and interpretation in a real-world sports context.
+The plan is to do more data analysis within the Formula 1 space and draw interesting insights.

 ### Motivation